MicrosoftDocs/azure-ai-docs/articles/machine-learning/concept-model-lifecycle-and-retirement.md

 - Models are labeled _Deprecated_ and remain in the deprecated state for at least 90 days before being moved to the retired state.
 During this notification period, you can migrate any existing deployments to newer or replacement models.

-- Members of <x, y, and z> roles for each Azure subscription with a serverless API model deployment receive a notification when a model deprecation is announced.
+- Members of the _owner_ role for each Azure subscription with a serverless API model deployment receive a notification when a model deprecation is announced.
 The notification contains the dates when the model enters legacy, deprecated, and retired states.
 The notification might provide information about possible replacement model options, if applicable.